 - Your Certificate of Registration allows you to record your trademark with the U.S. Customs & Border Protection (CBP).
 This will assist the CBP in its efforts to block the importation of foreign goods that may violate your registered trademark.

 - Once your USPTO trademark registration has been granted, you have the right to use the “®” registered trademark symbol in conjunction with your trademark.
 Unlike the “TM” symbol, the registered trademark symbol provides notice that your mark is federally registered.

-- A trademark that has been registered for over five years may become “incontestable,” which makes it extremely difficult for third-parties to challenge.
+- A trademark that’s been registered for over five years may become “incontestable” by filing a Section 15 Declaration of Incontestability, which makes it extremely difficult for third-parties to challenge.

 Need Assistance with USPTO Trademark Registration?

-The US trademark registration process is not as simple as it may appear.
+The trademark registration process is not as simple as it may appear.
 If any step of the process is overlooked or performed incorrectly, your trademark application could be unnecessarily delayed or rejected.
-To make matters worse, the USPTO will not refund the application filing fee under almost any circumstances.
-Hence, it is advisable to seek the assistance of an experienced trademark attorney rather than trying to go it alone.
+To make matters worse, the USPTO won’t refund the application filing fee under almost any circumstances.
+Hence, it’s advisable to seek the assistance of an experienced trademark attorney rather than trying to go it alone.
 In fact, a large number of trademark applications are prepared and filed by trademark attorneys every single day.

 I’m experienced US trademark attorney Morris Turek.
 If you have questions about the USPTO trademark registration process, are unsure if federal trademark registration is right for you, or are thinking about working with a dedicated and reliable trademark attorney to help prepare and submit your trademark application, please do not hesitate to contact me for a free consultation.
 I can be reached by phone at (314) 749-4059, by email at email@example.com, or by filling out the simple contact form found below.
 I look forward to providing any trademark assistance you may need.